Information for International Students

 - Beginning in late June, N.U.in students will participate in Pre-departure Orientation (PDO).
 Students will also participate in an on-site orientation when they arrive in their host country.
 A two-day New Student Orientation will welcome students back to the Boston campus in January.

 New Freshman and Transfers will receive bills for the Fall Semester in early July; payment is due by early August.
-Contact your counselor in Student Financial Services if you have any questions.
+Contact Student Financial Services if you have any questions.
 Along with your first bill, you will receive information about the Northeastern University Student Health Plan (NUSHP), along with a waiver if you already have health insurance.

 - In mid-August, you will receive Move-In Instructions and information about arriving on-campus for the Fall Semester.